 Stage-discharge relationships were developed by fitting linear and log-linear functions to measurements of cross section area (A) and velocity (V) of flow (Figure 5).
 For high stages at FOREST, flow measurements were not available so velocity and discharge were estimated using Win-Flume.
 Discharge was measured in the field by the area-velocity method using a Marsh-McBirney flowmeter to measure flow velocity and channel surveys to measure stream cross-section geometry (Harrelson et al., 1994; Turnipseed and Sauer, 2010).
 Flow speed measured at the center of 1 foot sections is multiplied by the cross-sectional area of the section, and summed over the whole cross-section to calculate volumetric discharge.
 Area-Velocity discharge measurements (A-V) were made under baseflow and stormflow conditions at FOREST and VILLAGE in Faga’alu, and linear and log-linear rating curves were fitted.

-Discharge can also be calculated for a given stage using Manning’s equation for flow in open channels and the measured cross-sectional area of the channel:

-Equation 4 Manning's equation